What is a LASIK Doctor Called?

 Trusted LASIK surgeons should first and foremost be board-certified ophthalmologists.
 When selecting a LASIK surgeon, you should also consider the following: check online for referrals, review the surgeon’s credentials, visit the doctor’s office in person and be sure you feel confident and comfortable after asking all your questions.
 The right surgeon will take the time to detail and assure you of your questions and concerns.

-At Skyline LASIK, the right ophthalmologist for your LASIK procedure will provide you with the following: we will evaluate your vision properly and accurately to be sure you are a good candidate for LASIK, provide realistic goals and expectations of the procedure, give honest feedback regarding the risks and side effects of LASIK, perform LASIK with the highest level of care using the latest FDA-approved technology and equipment, and ensure you receive the very best of care from pre to post operative care.
-To find out if LASIK is right for you, schedule a consultation with our team at 719-444-3000 or schedule your preferred day and time here at WEBSITE.
+At Skyline LASIK, the right ophthalmologist for your LASIK procedure will provide you with the following: we will evaluate your vision properly and accurately to be sure you are a good candidate for LASIK, provide realistic goals and expectations of the procedure, give honest feedback regarding the risks and side effects of LASIK, perform LASIK with the highest level of care using the latest FDA-approved technology and equipment, and ensure you receive the very best of care from pre to post-operative care.
+To find out if LASIK is right for you, schedule a consultation with our team at 719-444-3000 or schedule your preferred day and time here.